suit-wg/suit-mti/draft-ietf-suit-mti.md

 IANA is requested to create a page for COSE Algorithm Profiles within the category for Software Update for the Internet of Things (SUIT)

-IANA is also requested to create a registry for COSE Alforithm Profiles within this page.
+IANA is also requested to create a registry for COSE Algorithm Profiles within this page.
 The initial content of the registry is:

 | Profile | Status | Digest | Auth | Key Exchange | Encryption | Descriptor Array | Reference